 These recipes weren’t just practical — they were crowd-pleasers in every sense.
 Here’s a closer look at why each dish is worth adding to your summer rotation:

-Classic Tabbouleh
+Classic Tabouleh

 Ingredients

-- ½ cup bulgur wheat (or quinoa for gluten-free option)
+- ½ cup bulgur wheat or quinoa for gluten-free option

 - 1 cup boiling water

-- 1 cup parsley, finely chopped
+- 1 cup parsley finely chopped

-- ½ cup fresh mint, chopped
+- ½ cup fresh mint chopped

-- 2 scallions, finely sliced
+- 2 scallions finely sliced

 - 1 cup diced cucumber

-- 1 cup cherry tomatoes, halved
+- 1 cup cherry tomatoes halved

 - ¼ cup fresh lemon juice